Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): H yper Hyper SARA: optimization problem

-The proposed approach, HyperSARA, is the wideband version of the SARA approach.
-On the one hand, SARA solves a sequence of weighted $\ell_1$ minimization problems promoting average sparsity-by-analysis of the sky estimate in $\bs{\Psi}$.
-On the other hand, HyperSARA solves a sequence of weighted nuclear norm and $\ell_{2,1}$ minimization tasks of the form formulated in (\ref{min-problem}) to better approximate low rankness and joint average sparsity in $\ell_0$ sense.
-The constrained formulation of the problem has the advantage of reducing the number of hyper-parameters trading-off between the data fidelity terms and the different priors.
-Our proposed minimization problem (\ref{min-problem}) involves a single parameter $\mu > 0$ which sets the trade-off between the two priors.
-Data fidelity is enforced in a distributed manner by splitting the data and the measurement operator into multiple blocks, where $\bs{y}_l^b \in \mathbb{C}^{M_b}$ is the $b$-th data block in the channel $l$ and $\bar{\Phi}_l^b$ is the associated measurement operator; $\bar{\Phi}_l^b (\bm{X}) = \bs{\Phi}_l^b \bm{X} \bs{k}_l$, where $\bs{\Phi}_l^b = {\bs{\Theta}}_{l}^b {\bm{G}}_{l}^b \bar{\bm{F}}$ and $\bs{k}_l \in \mathbb{R}^{L}$ is a selection vector that has a value 1 at the $l^{\text{th}}$ position and zero otherwise. $\epsilon_l^b$ is an upper bound on the $\ell_{2}$ norm of the noise vector $\bs{w}_l^b \in \mathbb{C}^{M_b}$.
-The inter-channel blocking is motivated by the fact that RI data probed at various wavelengths might have different noise levels.
-Moreover, data splitting can be inevitable in the case of extreme sampling rates, that are beyond the available memory.
-On the other hand, intra-channel blocking is motivated for real data since they usually present calibration errors in addition to the thermal noise.
+\paragraph*{SARA vs HyperSARA:} The proposed approach HyperSARA is the wideband version of the SARA approach \citep{carrillo2012}.
+On the one hand, SARA solves a sequence of weighted $\ell_1$ minimization problems promoting average sparsity-by-analysis of the sky estimate in $\bs{\Psi}^\dagger$.
+On the other hand, HyperSARA solves a sequence of weighted nuclear norm and $\ell_{2,1}$ minimization tasks of the form (\ref{min-problem}) to better approximate low rankness and joint average sparsity in $\ell_0$ sense.
+It is worth noting that HyperSARA can be easily adapted to solve the dynamic imaging problem in radio interferometery where the third imaging dimension accounts for time rather than frequency \citep{johnson2017}.

-Data fidelity and positivity constraints involved in the minimization problem (\ref{min-problem}) can be imposed by means of the indicator function $\iota_{\mc{C}}$\footnote{ The indicator function of a convex set $\mc{C}$ is defined as: